ardalis/UnitTestPerf/README.md

 Diff        0.170    0.416    0.521    0.37
 ```

 Currently the difference between xUnit and NUnit from a fresh start is 600ms longer for xUnit for 1000 tests.
-This shouldn't be noticeable under most circumstances, especially hwere tests are actually performing real work.
+This shouldn't be noticeable under most circumstances, especially where tests are actually performing real work.